Jackbar21/3D_Image_Linear_Transformer/README.md

     d.) rotateZAxis: a concrete method that rotates the graphical object around the z-axis.
 It takes in one parameter of type double representing the angle θ.

+**2.)
+GraphicalObject** - An abstract class that represents graphical objects (such as vertices and polygons) that can be transformed using a matrix.
+It has the following **void** methods:

+    a.) transform: an abstract method that takes a two-dimensional matrix of type double as its only parameter.

+    b.) rotateXAxis: a concrete method that rotates the graphical object around the x-axis.
+It takes in one parameter of type double representing the angle θ.

+    c.) rotateYAxis: a concrete method that rotates the graphical object around the y-axis.
+It takes in one parameter of type double representing the angle θ.

+    d.) rotateZAxis: a concrete method that rotates the graphical object around the z-axis.
+It takes in one parameter of type double representing the angle θ.